Chart Color Schemes

 Infrastructure

-Kowanyama - Pormpuraaw has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Kowanyama - Pormpuraaw has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that might impact this area.
-Notable projects include Queensland National Land Transport Network Maintenance, Queensland Energy and Jobs Plan SuperGrid, Queensland Energy and Jobs Plan, and Queensland Energy and Jobs Plan, with the following list detailing those most likely to be relevant.
+No changes can affect a region's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects that are expected to significantly impact this area.
+Notable projects include Queensland National Land Transport Network Maintenance, Queensland Energy and Jobs Plan SuperGrid, Queensland Energy and Jobs Plan, repeated thrice without variation, with the following list specifying those most relevant.

 Professional plan users can use the search below to filter and access additional projects.